sgtHoloToaster/AutoMoqSlim/README.md

 # AutoMoqSlim
-AutoMoqSlim is a simple "auto-mocking" container inspired by [AutoMoq](https://github.com/darrencauthon/AutoMoq) with less dependencies and compatible with .NET Core
+AutoMoqSlim is a simple "auto-mocking" container inspired by [AutoMoq](https://github.com/darrencauthon/AutoMoq) with fewer dependencies and compatible with .NET Core

 ## What is it for?
 Suppose you have a class with multiple dependencies